IBMStreams/samples/Databases/TeradataODBC/README.md

 **6- Make main.spl and start the SPL application**

-The following SPL application (Main.spl) use the database credentials in etc/connections.xml and in odbc.ini and connect via ODBCSource to a Teradata database and list all the table name of all available tables in database.
+The following SPL application (Main.spl) use the database credentials in etc/connections.xml and in odbc.ini
+connect via ODBCSource to a Teradata database and list all the table name of all available tables in database.
 (SELECT TableName FROM dbc.tables)

+To create the application you can use the make or you can import this spl project in your Streams Studio.

+Main.spl
 -------------------------------------------------------------------------------------------------------------
     namespace application;
     use com.ibm.streams.db::ODBCSource ;

     /**
-    * The Main composite is a sample application to read all table names from a Teradada databse.
+    * The Main composite is a sample application to read all table names from a Teradada database.
     *
     */
     composite Main